jet/dotnet-templates/README.md

 ### 3. `module Fold`

-<a name="fold-no-log"></a>
+<a name="fold-dont-log"></a>
 #### ❌ DONT log

-If Fold logic is not incredibly boring, that's a design smell.
+If your `Fold` logic is anything but incredibly boring, that's a design smell.
+If you must, unit test it to satisfy yourself things can't go wrong, but logging is never the answer.
+Fold logic should not be deciding anything - just summarizing facts.
+If anything needs to be massaged prior to making a decision, do that explicitly; don't pollute the `Fold` logic.
 In general, you want to [make illegal States unrepresentable](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/).
-If you must, unit test it to satisfy yourself things can't go wrong.

 #### ❌ DONT maintain identifiers and other information not required for decisions